EnzoSeason/cnn_face_recogntion/README.md

 Our model's accuracy is about **96%** on both training set and validation set.

-In this part, we will present the different types of ROC curve and calculate AUC (Area Under Cuvre) to evalue our model.
+In this part, we will present the different types of ROC curve and calculate AUC (Area Under Cuvre) to evalue our model on the validation set.

 ![ROC curves](./data/output/images/roc_all.png)